 Validation of IWP and LWP will also follow the same approaches used for r_e and τ since the parameters are all linked together.
 Thus, surface site and CloudSat profiles will be used for validating both IWP and LWP, while the CALIPSO IWC profiles for thin cirrus clouds can also be used for IWP evaluations.
 One additional dataset will be used to further validate the LWP over ocean, the LWP values retrieved from satellite-borne microwave radiometers.
-LWP is standard product from the AMSR-E on Aqua, TMI on TRMM, and SSM/I on the DMSP series of satellites.
-Those products can be easily matched with the results from the offline framework and compared with either SEVIRI or future ABI LWP retrievals.
+LWP is standard product from the AMSR-2 on GCOM-W. LWP products can be easily matched with the results from the offline framework and compared with either VIIRS and ABI retrievals.

-A comparison of NCOMP LWP and AMSR-E LWP has been done for another subset of the 10-week validation period and is shown in Figure 24.
+A comparison of NCOMP LWP from VIIRS and AMSR-2 LWP has been done for another subset of the 2.5 month validation period and is shown in Figure 24.
 Similar to the data shown in Figs. 19 and 20, this comparison was limited to those nighttime points with $1 \le \tau \le 5$.
-Additionally, given that many SEVIRI pixels were averaged together to mimic the AMSR-E footprint size, only those aggregate NCOMP points that contained at least 75% water clouds, based on the ABI Cloud Type, were included.
-While this limited the number of points, it did provide good comparison opportunities as the accuracy of these matches is 4.5 gm-2 and the precision is 15.7 gm-2, both meeting the F&PS requirements of 25 gm-2 and 25 gm-2, respectively.
-Greenwald et al. (2007) explore the uncertainties in the AMSR-E LWP retrievals, which are fairly large, so this result is encouraging.
+A nadir-only comparison is shown (Fig. 24a) along with a full swath comparison (Fig. 24b) when both the VIIRS and AMSR-2 results were averaged onto $0.^{\circ}5 \times 0.5^{\circ}$ latitude-longitude grid.
+The former provides a high spatial resolution comparison opportunity, but limits the number of available matches, while the latter increases the number of coincident points while degrading the spatial resolution.
+Additionally, given that many VIIRS pixels were averaged together to mimic the AMSR-2 footprint size or a latitude-longitude grid, only those aggregate NCOMP points that contained at least 80% water clouds, based on the Enterprise Cloud Type, were included.
+While this limited the number of points, it did provide good comparison opportunities as the accuracy of these matches is -6.05 gm-2 and -9.02 gm-2, respectively, while the precision is 22.09 gm-2 and 23.76 gm-2, respectively, all meeting the F&PS requirement of 25 gm-2 for accuracy and 25 gm-2 for precision.
+Greenwald et al. (2007) explore the uncertainties in the AMSR-E LWP retrievals, which are fairly large, so this result is encouraging despite the somewhat large precision values.

 Figure 24.
-Retrievals of liquid water path (gm-2) from matched AMSR-E and NCOMP from a subset of SEVIRI imagery during the 10-week validation period.
+Retrievals of liquid water path (gm-2) from matched AMSR-2 and NCOMP from a subset of SNPP VIIRS imagery during the 2.5-month validation period.